puranderdua8/draggy-catty-grid/README.md

 I managed to implement the auto save functionality and show the time since last save on the page.

-#### Next steps:

-Use docker to start application as a micro-service
+I completed the docker setup as expected.
+We have a Dockerfile for the frontend application and a docker-compose file defining the frontend app as one of the services.
+We can add and configure other services that need to run along with the frontend application in the docker-compose yaml.

 ## How to run

-Clone the repository using either git clone or ssh
+Clone the repository using git clone or ssh
 Go to the root folder

-run `npm install`

-run `npm run dev`
+run `docker-compose up --build`
+Open the app in the browser at [localhost:3000](http://localhost:3000)

 P.S.
 I am applying for the role of Senior Frontend Engineer.